0xmdrakib/nexora-swap/README.md

 ### Wallet setup note

 - EVM swaps use MetaMask or any WalletConnect-supported wallet.
-- Solana swaps use an injected Solana wallet such as Phantom.
+- Solana swaps use a Wallet Standard or injected Solana wallet such as Phantom, MetaMask, Bitget, Solflare, or Backpack.
 - Cross-chain flows can require both wallet types if the source and destination chains are different families.

 ### 3. Run the development server